jackbrewer/fodslings.co.uk/services.markdown

   <h2 id="video-fit-checks">Video Fit Checks</h2>

-  <p>Online video fit checks are available FREE OF CHARGE for all doorstep hires, and cost £5 for your own carrier.
-These last approximately 15 minutes and are suitable for one or two carriers, with your baby in an upright parent-facing front carry.</p>
+  <p>Online video fit checks are available free of charge for all doorstep hires.
+These last up to 15 minutes and are suitable for one carrier, with your baby in an upright parent-facing front carry.</p>

   <h2 id="consultations">Consultations</h2>